dawsbot/fuhk/readme.md

 <br>

-> returns all "bad words" found in a JavaScript string
+> Return all "bad words" found in a JavaScript string

 <br>